EricRobertCampbell/alberta-paleontological-society-website/src/content/events/2024-01-28-fossilSorting2.md

 pointed ends) or a small paint brush to pick the tiny fossils from the soil and a pen to label your finds.
 Parking is free at Mount Royal University on Sundays.

+Due to the use of microscopes and the delicate nature of the fossils we’re collecting, there is a minimum age of 12 for all participants.

 <figure>
 <img style="width: 80%;" src="/events/20231105_fossilSorting.jpg" />
 <figcaption>Under the guidance of Dr. Alex Dutchak (shown lower right), volunteers search